The Best Dumbbell Exercises for a Women’s Workout

 We’ve written before about the many benefits of weight training, so check out that article for more details.
 But the top line is that weight training is a great tool to strengthen your body and bones, support weight loss, build muscle, and improve balance.
 And strength training your body today is a form of future-proofing to help maintain functionality as you get older, including reducing the risk of injuries.

 For women particularly, strengthening bones is so important as women are also more likely to suffer from a higher risk of weaker bones and osteoporosis following menopause.
 Not only is resistance training proven to be an excellent way to maintain musculoskeletal health as we get older, but it’s actually been shown to improve bone mass density through menopause and beyond.

 Check out our guide on planning your weight training programme for information on getting started, including how to know which size weights to use and how to increase and improve.

 Why should women work out with dumbbells?

-There are plenty of weightlifting options to choose from, but today we’re going to celebrate the dumbbell.
+There are plenty of weightlifting options to choose from, from kettlebells to barbells, but today we’re going to celebrate the dumbbell.
 A dumbbell workout is a great way to build fitness and strength, with the flexibility of being able to choose a weight that’s as low or as high as you need.